 Although some builders also have design skills, it’s rare to find an individual who truly excels at both.
 Contractors who work closely with design professionals or companies that have dedicated design departments are more likely to provide the level of service and quality that you want in a new custom home.

 Some builders include the cost of customization in their overall price, while others charge you for design services in addition to the cost of the house.
 There is nothing wrong with either approach, but it’s important to understand each builder’s model so you can factor the costs into your budget.

 Process: Understand What’s Involved

 There is no single correct way to build a custom home, which is why different builders use different processes.
-This might range from just coordinating other subcontractors to do the work to full turnkey services.
+This might range from just coordinating other subcontractors to do the work to full Adair Site Services.
 Where you want to be on this spectrum depends on your budget and how much you want to participate in the homebuilding process.
 The more you can do yourself, the lower your costs will be and the more equity you will have in your home.
 Of course, if you’re not interested in participating in the building process or don’t have the time, it’s important to be on the same page with your contractor before starting the project.

 Questions to ask potential contractors: